-Before we get into the headphones, let’s take a look at some of the terminology so you can understand exactly what everything means and whether or not certain features will apply to you.
+Before we get into the headphones, let’s look at some of the terminology so you can understand exactly what everything means and whether or not certain features will apply to you.

-This is pretty straightforward – it’s the speaker within the headphone ear cup.
-Often only the word “driver” is used and this is essentially referring to the speaker.
+This is pretty straightforward – the speaker within the headphone ear cup.
+Often, only the word “driver” is used, essentially referring to the speaker.

-Noise canceling is a technology where the headphones block out extraneous noise or sound.
-Contrary to popular belief, this is not a complete block and headphones usually only cancel frequencies below 400-600Hz.
-These are the frequencies which interfere the most with our hearing when traveling on planes, trains, and buses.
+Noise-canceling is a technology where the headphones block out extraneous noise or sound.
+Contrary to popular belief, this is not a complete block, and headphones usually only cancel frequencies below 400-600Hz.
+These frequencies interfere the most with our hearing when traveling on planes, trains, and buses.

 Flat Frequency Response